Unity-Technologies/ml-agents/docs/Migrating.md

   - `Heuristic Only` means the Agent will always use the `Heuristic()` method.
     This corresponds to having "Use Heuristic" selected in 0.11.0.
   - `Inference Only` means the Agent will always perform inference.
-- Barracuda was upgraded to 0.3.2, and it is now installed via the Unity Package Manager.
+- ML-Agents was upgraded to use Sentis 1.2.0-exp.2 and is installed via the package manager.

 ### Steps to Migrate